NBor/SkyPython/README.md

 to PySide is encapsulated in the src/skypython/SkyPython.py file

-Thank you to Allyson Wu and Morgan Redshaw for their contributions to this project.
+Thank you to Alyson Wu and Morgan Redshaw for their contributions to this project.

 NOTE: This project does not come with any guarantee of support,